slve/har.test/README.md

 * The output will go to stdout so you could pipe it into a file for example, but there is a more detailed `./log` file.
 Also, the exit code can be 0 if all test passed, or 1 if any of the tests have failed, so is compatible with the standard [CI](https://en.wikipedia.org/wiki/Continuous_integration) tools.

 ### Goal
-* The original goal was an easy setup [integration test](https://en.wikipedia.org/wiki/Integration_testing) runner and reporter using [.har](https://en.wikipedia.org/wiki/.har) file.
+* The original goal was to create an easy setup [integration test](https://en.wikipedia.org/wiki/Integration_testing) runner and reporter using [.har](https://en.wikipedia.org/wiki/.har) file.

 ### Advantages
 * Small set of dependencies: some common [GNU](https://www.gnu.org/) commands plus [jq](https://stedolan.github.io/jq/),